 What are the difficulties in conducting a Transfer Risk Assessment?

-In practice, carrying out a Transfer Risk Assessment can be very difficult.
+In practice, conducting a Transfer Risk Assessment can be pretty challenging.

-Organisations will need to determine which approach to take for the assessment i.e. the ICO’s approach or the European approach (particularly where they also have EU operations), review their transfers from a foreign law and/or human rights perspective and continue to review and update their assessments from time to time.
+You will need to determine which approach to take for the assessment, i.e. the ICO’s approach or the European approach (particularly where they also have EU operations), review their transfers from a foreign law and/or human rights perspective and continue to review and update their assessments from time to time.

 This can be a very onerous exercise requiring sizable investigations and resources, particularly for high-risk transfers.
-In particular, it can be extremely difficult to work with overseas suppliers on these complicated assessments – especially if a UK based business works with numerous suppliers who are located outside of the EU.
+In particular, it can be highly challenging to collaborate with overseas suppliers on these complex assessments, especially if a UK-based business works with numerous suppliers located outside the EU.

-Where an organisation needs to investigate local laws in third countries as part of their assessment, there are a range of issues to consider including surveillance laws, access to data by public authorities, the rights and remedies available to data subjects and the human rights record for the relevant countries – this often requires local law advice, as organisations in the UK are unlikely to have an understanding of these overseas issues.
-This can also be very time consuming and slow down projects.
+Where you need to investigate local laws in third countries as part of their assessment, there are a range of issues to consider including surveillance laws, access to data by public authorities, the rights and remedies available to data subjects and the human rights record for the relevant countries – this often requires local law advice, as you are unlikely to have an understanding of these overseas issues.
+This can also be very time-consuming and slow down projects.

-The ICO has provided a helpful Transfer Risk Assessment tool to help organisations carry out the assessment, however the tool itself is very lengthy and includes a series of complicated questions – this can be very resource intensive.
-Further, the tool may not be practical for organisations carrying out more complex data transfers, who will need to adapt it further to incorporate their data flows.
+The ICO has provided a helpful Transfer Risk Assessment tool to help organisations carry out the assessment; however, the tool itself is very lengthy and includes a series of complicated questions – this can be very resource-intensive.
+Furthermore, the tool may not be practical for organisations conducting more complex data transfers, which will need to adapt it further to incorporate their specific data flows.

-For organisations with complicated supply chains involving various parties transferring personal data, it may be difficult for businesses to understand how to correctly conduct the assessments (in particular, when considering who ‘initiates’ the transfer is ultimately responsible for running the assessment).
+If you have a complicated supply chain involving various parties transferring personal data, it may be difficult to understand how to conduct the assessments correctly.
+This is particularly challenging when considering who ‘initiates’ the transfer and is ultimately responsible for running it.

-For the reasons set out above, it’s vital that businesses take specialist advice where they are unsure about how to carry out a Transfer Risk Assessment.
+For the reasons outlined above, you should seek specialist legal advice if you are unsure about how to conduct a Transfer Risk Assessment.

 Who is ultimately responsible for carrying out a Transfer Risk Assessment?